Career Opportunities

 - Bachelor’s degree with teaching qualification or equivalent.

-- Experience as a Language Arts teacher in an elementary, middle school, or similar setting is preferred.
+- Experience as a Science teacher in an elementary, middle school, or similar setting is preferred.

 - Strong knowledge and understanding of child development and best practices in education.